 Towards the end of their Broad General Education pupils will finalise their choice of subjects to study in S4.
-S4 pupils will study seven subjects at National 3 - 5 SCQF level.
-There will also be opportunities to gain awards recognising wider achievement including for example, Duke of Edinburgh, Citizenship and the Saltire Award for volunteering.
+S4 pupils will study seven subjects at National/SCQF Level 3 - 5.
+There will also be opportunities to gain awards recognising wider achievement including for example, Duke of Edinburgh and the Saltire Award for volunteering.
+Our Senior Phase curriculum is under review and is evolving to be inclusive of a greater offering of L3/4/5 courses which are better suited to the needs of our community.
+A detailed programme of options support starts during January/February to ensure pupils select the most the appropriate subjects suitable to them and their intended career choice (our Careers Advisor is integral to this process) - parents/carers are invited to attend an information session and in turn, they are invited to attend an options interview which will be carried out by SLT/PTs Guidance.